DartFrog3/Radial_AutonomousRendezvousTransformer/README.md

 **Positive Results:**
 - Memory is indeed reduced with sparse-radial attention masks cutting nearly 70% of attention-matrix memory (and associated large reduction in VRAM).
-- In addition, Radial ART+SCP performs roughly 0.09% worse than ART+SCP, which is reasonable given the reduced memory.
+- In addition, Radial ART+SCP performs roughly 4.3% worse than ART+SCP, which is not terrible given the reduced memory.

 **Negative Results:**
 - While Radial ART alone appears to excel, this is the result of violating feasibility/koz and thus cannot be taken in actuality.
 - This conclusion for Radial ART alone is further suggested as the Radial ART+SCP performs slightly worse than ART+SCP (does not take a phantom 0.1714 cost solution).
-This slight underperformance, is not too surprising, given the use of sparse radial attention.
-However, the model should be able to reach nearly identical performance.
-This underperformance could also be because of the use of fp16 weights instead of the standard ART's fp32.
-This switch to half values was required as flash-attn (required in radial-attention repo and used for fast inferencing) only supports fp16.
- - Most notably, inference is far slower than expected.
-The cause of the slow-down is not known, though likely lies in some fault within the proper integration of flash-attn.
+- Most notably, Radial ART runtime is roughly even with that of ART.
+This is likely because the small sequnce length and small state space do not yield a large advantage when using sparse representation.

  ---

 ## 6  Conclusion
-As a result, it seems radial attention does not perform as well as expected within the ART-SCP pipeline.
-However, promising results are certainly shown and warrant further investigation, imporvement, and bug finding/fixing within this implementation.
+As a result, it seems radial attention does not excel within the ART-SCP pipeline.
+While reducing some memory, radial attention does not really provide much speed-up within the current use case.
+However, should longer time horizons be desired in the future, radial attention could prove a valuable tool.

 ---